by Tim Gilmore, 8/24/2017

 What I’d most want to know is whether my dear poetaster ever took Addie Stewart’s grand and too-fine fingers in his hand.
 How might the weariness of wealth he saw in her eyes have touched him?
 How heavy were her rings?
-How heavy her furs?
-How heavy the clipped wings of the inheritress?
+How heavy her furs and her shoulders?
+How heavy the clipped wings of the inheritrix?
 Crowell never thinks to tell us.

-Shouldn’t I—shouldn’t you?—shouldn’t we have been there when she wandered through halls of uninhabited rooms each furnished for royalty who never came.
+Shouldn’t I—shouldn’t you?—shouldn’t we have been there when Addie wandered through halls of uninhabited rooms each furnished for royalty who never came.
 Hummingbirds darted through their own bright colors.
+Was her solitude that small, that darting, that unobservable?
 What was her loneliness like?
 Did she once or twice laugh with the servants who prepared her lonely and guestless banquets?

 Rick Beeson was seven years old when his parents bought the old house in 1964.
 James and Margaret Beeson had the house under contract when Hurricane Dora threw oak limbs across Oak Lynde.